-For more information about other NORCs please go to the NORC Central site.
+For information on other NORC’s, please visit the NORC Central website.

 Harvard Medical School developed the Division of Nutrition in 1996 in order to establish nutrition as a discipline.
 The purpose of this Division was to coordinate nutrition activities between the medical school and the Harvard teaching hospitals, including research, teaching, postgraduate education and patient care.

-The MGH Program in Nutritional Metabolism was formed under the Direction of Dr. Steven Grinspoon, a recognized expert in the nutritional regulation of pituitary function and the metabolic consequences of obesity and fat redistribution.
+The MGH Metabolism Unit is led by Dr. Steven Grinspoon, a recognized expert in the nutritional regulation of pituitary function and the metabolic consequences of obesity and fat redistribution.

 The NORCH supports numerous publications every year in a variety of acclaimed journals.
 Center members are reminded to cite the grant at P30 DK040561.